-To equip the students with standard concepts and tools at an intermediate to advanced level mathematics to develop the confidence and ability among the students to handle various real-world problems and their applications.
+To equip the students with standard concepts and tools at an intermediate to advanced level mathematics to develop the confidence and ability among the students to handle Various real-world problems and their applications.

-CO1 Develop and use of matrix algebra techniques that are needed by engineers for practical applications.
+CO1 Develop and use of matrix algebra techniques that are needed by engineers for Practical applications.
 CO2 Applications of Eigenvalues and Eigen Vectors in Communication Engineering.
-CO3 Utilize mean value theorem to solve all life problems.
+CO3 Utilize mean value theorems to real life problems.
 CO4 Familiarize with functions of several variables which is useful in optimization.
 Learn important tools of calculus in higher dimensions in partial differentiation.
-CO5 Familiarize with double and triple integrals of functions of several variables in two dimensions using Cartesian and polar coordinates and in three dimensions using cylindrical and spherical coordinates.
+CO5 Familiarize with double and triple integrals of functions of several variables in two dimensions using Cartesian and polar coordinates and in three dimensions using Cylindrical and spherical coordinates.

-Unit-1: MatricesCO1 12L
+Unit-1:MatricesCO1 12L